android/ndk/Home.md

 are a possibility if the first beta does not meet our promotion criteria, but there will always be at least one of each.
 For details, see [NDK Release Process](/android/ndk/wiki/NDK-Release-Process).

-Canaries, betas, and release candidates should not be used for production.

 ### NDK r21 (LTS)